mattsherwood87/CoNNECT/docs/source/administration.rst

 ########

 The WSU CoNNECT is a facility dedicated to collaborative research involving magnetic resonance imaging (MRI).
-The CoNNECT facility is managed by a Governing Board (see :ref:`org_chart`), led by CoNNECT Founding Director Dr. Matthew Sherwood.
+The CoNNECT facility is managed by a Governing Board (see :ref:`(Fig. %s) org_chart`), led by CoNNECT Founding Director Dr. Matthew Sherwood.

 .. include:: /administration/index.rst